 Whatever it may be for you, find that one thing that keeps you clicking along.
 You will have to indulge at some point over the next month and half in something that you may have not normally ingested, and if you keep up the workouts, it’s okay!
 It’s all about discipline during these holiday months, but do your best to keep yourself on track in your exercise to limit the workout blues!

-This blog was written by Amanda Bireline, Health Fitness Specialist and Fitness Center Manager.
+This blog was written by Amanda Bireline, Health Fitness Specialist.
 To find out more about the NIFS bloggers, click here.